pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 - Where you define your project’s metadata (including its name, authors, license, etc)
 - Where you define dependencies (the packages that it depends on)
-- Used to specify and configure what build back end you want to use to [build your package](../package-structure-code/python-package-distribution-files-sdist-wheel).
+- Used to specify and configure what build backend you want to use to [build your package](../package-structure-code/python-package-distribution-files-sdist-wheel).

 After the `__init__.py` and `pyproject.toml` files have been added, your package can be built and distributed as an installable Python